ymmah/bitcoin-maintainer-tools/bin/README.md

 copyright\_header.py check
 --------------------------
-Validates that the copyright header the target repository or particular files are in an expected state.
+Validates that the copyright headers of the target repository or particular files are in an expected state.

 copyright\_header.py update
 ---------------------------
-Adjusts the end year of the copyright headers of the target files to make it match the year of the last edit, as determined by the `git log` output.
+Adjusts the end year of the copyright headers of the target repository or particular files to make it match the year of the last edit, as determined by the `git log` output.

 copyright\_header.py insert
 ---------------------------
-Inserts a properly-formatted `The Bitcoin Core developers` copyright header in target files where it is currently missing.
+Inserts a properly-formatted `The Bitcoin Core developers`-held MIT License copyright header in target files where it is currently missing.

 reports.py
 ==========
-Runs the suite of `report` subcommands provided by other scripts upon a target.
+Runs the suite of `report` subcommands provided by other scripts in this directory upon a target.

 checks.py
 =========
-Runs the suite of `check` subcommands provided by other scripts upon a target.
+Runs the suite of `check` subcommands provided by other scripts in this directory upon a target.